joric/arduino-bitcoin-miner/README.md

 ## Midstate hashing optimization

 Most hardware miners use midstate hashing optimization.
-Midstate is simply a SHA256 32-bit state (intermediate digest state) after processing the first 64 bytes of the block header.
-Load the state, process the remaining 16 (80-64) bytes (including nonce in the end), get the result, double hash it as usual and you're done.
-This code is pretty self-explanatory:
+Midstate is a hashing function state (usually called ctx, context) after processing the first 64 bytes of the block header, so one of total three 64-byte aligned data blocks gets precalculated.
+Simply load the state, process the remaining 16 (80-64) bytes (including nonce in the end), hash the result and you're done:

 ```
 SHA256_CTX ctx;